rajikaimal/chidori/README.md

 # chidori

-This project based on the wonderful work done by [GoRuby](https://github.com/goruby/goruby) project
+This project is based on the wonderful work done by [GoRuby](https://github.com/goruby/goruby) project

-This is the implementation to support the work in my [MSc Thesis](https://www.researchgate.net/publication/343685520_Chidori_-_Ruby_performance_analysis)
+This is the implementation to support the work presented in my [MSc Thesis](https://www.researchgate.net/publication/343685520_Chidori_-_Ruby_performance_analysis)

 GoRuby, an implementation of Ruby written in Go.
 This repository contains compiler for subset of GoRuby.